zejuniortdr/pdsnd_github/README.md

 Udacity Programming for Data Science with Python: Introduction to version control

 ### Description
-This project puts into practice the concepts learned in the git course for the project
+This project puts into practice the concepts learned in the git course for the project:
+- Clone a repository
+- Working with branches
+- Create a pull request
+- Merge

 ### Files used
 Include the files used